-The applicant shall independently formulate the essay (research paper) topic within the chosen field of Olympiad subject.
+The applicant shall independently formulate the essay (research paper) topic within the chosen field of study in the respective degree programme.
 Applicants can use or refer to their graduation projects (bachelor's degree, master's degree, etc.) or scientific papers for their essays.